jgkawell/pg_back/README.md

 # pg_backup-docker

-A simple Docker wrapper around `pg_backup` to be used in Kubernetes.
+A simple Docker wrapper around `pg_backup` so it can be easily used in Kubernetes.